 I let it sink in a bit to find a silver lining to the whole thing.
 I can’t pin it down just yet, but I know it’s there.
 The only way to figure out is to keep going.
 Find a way around all the obstacles that might fall into my path, get stronger with every next one and keep the head up cause there is so much to see and feel on a journey like this one.

 Last season has been far from my best so far.
-I have had to compromise most of my trainings due to injuries as consequences of past surgeries, but I know that it will be the best version of me on the starting line when the countdown begins.
+I have had to compromise most of my trainings due to injuries as consequences of past surgeries, but I know that it will be the best version of me on the starting line when the clock starts running.

 Because this is my TRUE STORY!